Our clients

 Christ Church came to us with meaty goals for a capital campaign, but with the need to test out those goals through a feasibility study.
 We led the congregation through the study by writing and developing case materials, interviewing prospective donors, and facilitating an online survey.
 We were pleased to find feasibility and are have now completed the implementation of their capital campaign.

-We chose the Vandersall Collective because they care as much about the life and future of the whole parish as they do about the campaign they are assisting with.
+We chose Vandersall Collective because they care as much about the life and future of the whole parish as they do about the campaign they are assisting with.
 This challenges us to look beyond where we are and see where we can be, both financially and spiritually.

 — The Rev. Paul Canady